lsst-dm/dmtn-249/index.rst

 Changing the journal file format should be considered a data repository migration, and all migrations should require that the data repository have no active journal files unless they are able to migrate those files as well.

+Journal files need to be readable and writeable in the same contexts that the Datastore itself is.
+This rules out storing them in client-side locations, but having Datastore client code write them to and read them from a remote object store is viable, and storing them inside the Datastore root itself is probably the simplest approach.
+If a Datastore server is present, it could take responsibility for writing them, and they could even be store in a database (though if they are stored in the Registry database, we need to be careful to resist the temptation to include them in Registry transactions when they should not be).

 Implementation of important butler operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^